Coexistence for a population model with forest fire epidemics: Proof of the main result

-In order to finish the proof of \Cref{extcoex}(i) we need to introduce the function $\mathcal{F}_1$ explicitly and explain how the condition $\pphi{1}>\mathcal{F}_1(\alp{2},\pphi{2})$ is sufficient to conclude that $\pphi{1} \etac>1$.
+In order to finish the proof of \Cref{extcoex}(ii) we need to introduce the function $\mathcal{F}_1$ explicitly and explain how the condition $\pphi{1}>\mathcal{F}_1(\alp{2},\pphi{2})$ is sufficient to conclude that $\pphi{1} \etac>1$.
 To do so, define $P_c,P_f\in(0,1)$ as the only critical point and the only positive fixed point of $h(0,\cdot)$, respectively.
-The fact that $h(0,\cdot)$ has a unique critical point (which is a maximum of the function) follows from \Cref{maxg} and the fact that $x\rightarrow 1-e^{-\bet{2}x}$ is increasing, while the existence of a unique positive fixed point follows from the same proposition and $\pphi{2}>1$.
+The fact that $h(0,\cdot)$ has a unique critical point (which is a maximum of the function) follows from \Cref{maxg} and the fact that $x\rightarrow 1-e^{-\bet{2}x}$ is increasing, while the existence of a unique positive fixed point can be proved analogously to the existence and uniqueness of $\ke$ in \Cref{propc} since $\pphi{2}>1$.
 Using once again \Cref{maxg}, $P_c$ and $P_f$ satisfy

 The two points are related to $\etac$ in the following way: \begin{itemize}[itemsep=6pt,leftmargin=15pt] \item Suppose first that $P_f\leq P_c$, which is equivalent to $h(0,P_c)\leq P_c$.
 In this case, starting from any initial condition $\pp{2}{0}\in(0,1)$ we have $\pp{2}{1}=h(0,\pp{2}{0})\leq h(0,P_c)\leq P_c$, where in the first inequality we have used that $P_c$ is a global maximum for $h(0,\cdot)$.
 It follows that the whole orbit (except maybe for the initial value) of $\pp{2}{0}$ is contained in $(0,P_c]$, where the function is increasing.
 From the definition of $P_f$ and the monotonicity of the function we have